 - WARNING #5 We cannot accept bank statements that do not specify monthly balances and deposits.

-Sponsors of Free Room and Board:
+Sponsors of Free Housing and Meals:

 - Proof of Income: Any of the following with most recent pay stub: Income tax returns or receipts; Pay stubs for the last six months; Bank/Investment statements for the last six months